About Ruth

 Photo by Rebecca Elliot of Sunny Brooke Photo

 Originally from Michigan, Ruth now lives and works in northern Colorado.
-Traveling has been a central passion in her life and has deeply influenced her holistic approach to wellness.
-Over the past 10 years, she has traveled to more than 80 countries, including India, Cambodia, Guatemala, and Peru, where she immersed herself in the ancient roots of yoga.
-Her travels have inspired her to teach yoga classes, workshops, and retreats in over 25 countries, with a goal of learning from diverse cultures and exploring the wisdom yoga offers for every body.
+Travel has been a central influence in her life and clinical philosophy.
+Over the past decade, she has traveled to more than 80 countries, including India, Cambodia, Guatemala, and Peru, immersing herself in the roots of yoga and learning from diverse cultural healing traditions.
+She has taught yoga classes, workshops, and retreats in over 25 countries, guided by a belief that healing wisdom exists across cultures and that yoga is for every body.

-Currently, Ruth runs her private practice, Breathing Room PPLC, where she offers individual, group, and family therapy.
-She is also working to develop trauma-informed programming for hospitals, non-profits, and organizations.
-In addition, Ruth leads trauma-informed yoga trainings for mental health professionals and healing circles for burnout.
+In her private practice, Breathing Room PLLC, Ruth provides individual, family, and group therapy.
+She also develops trauma-informed programming for hospitals, nonprofits, and organizations, and leads trainings for mental health professionals on integrating somatic and yoga-based practices into clinical work.